StandardBrian/IT-Projects/setting-up-virtualbox-win10.md

 - Chose VirtualBox on Windows 11 since it’s my main PC, and Windows 10 VMs mimic common user setups I’d support.
 - Aimed to build a portfolio piece that shows I can set up test environments, a skill for troubleshooting tickets.

-## Notes (What I Learned)
+## Notes
-- Had an issue entering windows setup the first time booting.
-It was trying to boot off the floppy drive
+- ad an issue entering Windows setup the first time booting.
+It was trying to boot off the floppy drive—removed floppy in Storage to fix it.